webix-hub/docs/data/api/dragitem_drag_config.md

 @related:
 	desktop/dnd.md

+@values:

+- true		 enables DnD within the component, allows taking items into its other instances and different components on the page;
+- order		 enables DnD in the reorder mode, allows dragging component item within one component thus changing their order;
+- source	 enables dragging items from the component without an ability to drop data from other components;
+- target	 enables dropping data to the component.
+It can take data from outside, but you cannot drag anything from it;
+- false 	 disables DnD within the component.

 @descr:
-As a string the parameter can take the following values:

-The property has several values to define DnD mode:

-- drag:*true* - enables drag-n-drop within the component, allows taking items into its other instances and different components on the page;
-- drag:*"order"* - enables DnD in the **reorder mode**, allows dragging component item within one component thus changing their order;
-- drag:*"source"* - enables dragging items from the component without an ability to drop data from other components;
-- drag:*"target"* - enables dropping data to the component.
-It can take data from outside, but you cannot drag anything from it.